LadaOndris/apaler/README.md

 The `src/testdataset/evaluation.py` script evaluates the given detection algorithm on all generated images in `dataset/testdataset/i*`.
-The number after the character `i` specifies the intensity of the laser by adding this value to pixels where the laser is present.
+The number after the character `i` specifies the intensity of the laser, meaning that this value was added to pixels where the laser is present.

 ## Localization

-All source files regarding localization are present in the `src/localization/` folder.
+All source files regarding laser origin localization are present in the `src/localization/` folder.

-For testing purposes, a `data_generation.py` script was created to generate `synthetic` images with lasers.
+For testing purposes, a `data_generation.py` script was created to generate `synthetic` images with lasers (black images with clearly visible lines).

-The localiation is perfomed by `laser_source.py`, which reads two images, finds lasers in the synthetic images using HoughTransform (for now) and determines the laser origin.
+The localiation is perfomed by `laser_source.py`, which reads two images, finds lasers in the synthetic images using HoughTransform (for now), and determines the laser origin.